 For an officer to legally detain you and give you a breath test, they must have had probable cause that you were driving drunk.
-If they do not have probable cause, the court will suppress any evidence obtained through the stop and detention at trial.
+According to David Cantor, an Arizona Drug Defense Attorney, if they do not have probable cause, the court will suppress any evidence obtained through the stop and detention at trial.

-The move violates the Fourth Amendment rights guaranteed by the United States Constitution.
+The move violates the Fourth Amendment rights guaranteed by the United States Constitution, adds Cantor.

 Driving Under the Influence of Drugs

 California Vehicle Code Section 23152(b) – also known as a DUID typically refers to driving under the influence of drugs but can be used about alcohol as well.

 A DUID charge does not require an arrest or detention, nor does it require probable cause that a driver is intoxicated.
 This law provides police officers with a legal basis for stopping and testing drivers they reasonably suspect are impaired by drugs.